 Upon This Summer’s Day (8 songs for soprano and piano on poems by Emily Dickinson) on November 10, 2016 at the London Festival of American Music, by soprano Nadine Benjamin and pianist Susanna Stranders

-A World Turned Upside Down (7 songs on entries from “The Diary of a Young Girl” by Anne Frank) on March 10, 2017 at the Song Collaborators Consortium Art Song Festival, by soprano Kathleen Roland Silverstein (pianist tba)
+A World Turned Upside Down (7 songs on entries from “The Diary of a Young Girl” by Anne Frank) on March 10, 2017 at the Song Collaborators Consortium Art Song Festival, by soprano Kathleen Roland Silverstein and pianist Lisa Sylvester.

 The Bells (song setting for soprano and piano of the poem by Edgar Allan Poe) on March 25, 2017 on the Contemporary Undercurrent of Song Project’s “Juliana Hall Composer Portrait” concert, by soprano Alexandra Porter and pianist Brent Funderburk